adamcath/haute-codeture/haute-codeture.md

 The solution is simple.
 File a ticket.
 Then you'll prioritize the ticket during your normal planning processes.
 Reference it in the code so surprised readers know it's tracked.
-If the ticket would just be too embarassing ("fix glaring security hole"), you should probably just fix it now.
+If the ticket would just be too embarrassing ("fix glaring security hole"), you should probably just fix it now.